transeptorlabs/smarthub-snap/CONTRIBUTING.md

 ## Thank You

-Thank you for considering contributing to ERC-4337 Relayer Snap!
+Thank you for considering contributing to SmartHub Snap!
 Your contributions help make our project better, and we appreciate your time and effort.